-With four LulzBot Mini 3D Printers and a passion for inspiration, video veterans Dale Hayward and Sylvie Trouvé of Montreal-based See Creature Animation have incorporated emerging technology into a centuries-old storytelling format.
+With four LulzBot Mini 3D Printers and a passion for inspiration, video veterans Dale Hayward and Sylvie Trouvé of Montreal-based See Creature Animation have incorporated 3D printing and art into a centuries-old storytelling format.
 Bone Mother, their latest creation, is a stop-motion adaptation of the story of Baba Yaga, a witch from Slavic folklore dating back to the 1700’s.
 In production for over three years and created almost entirely with 3D printing, the long-awaited short film recently premiered in Toronto.

 The production of Bone Mother was See Creature’s first foray into additive manufacturing.
-The National Film Board of Canada, who produced the film in collaboration with See Creature, was excited about the application of 3D printing technology in creative expression.
+The National Film Board of Canada, who produced the film in collaboration with See Creature, was excited about the creative combination of 3D printing and art..
 In their quest for a robust, affordable machine, they chose the LulzBot Mini.
 “After trying a few other brands, the LulzBot Minis were the perfect solution,” Hayward said, citing automatic bed leveling and the nozzle wiping feature among the team’s favorite features.
-They were immensely satisfied with their initial purchase of one LulzBot Mini, and soon added three more to their studio.
+They were immensely satisfied with their initial purchase of one LulzBot Mini, and soon added three more to their studio for their stop-motion animation film.

 Reliability and Consistency: Keys to Success